DevCycleHQ/devcycle-docs/docs/tools-and-integrations/cli.md

 Currently only supported in JavaScript, Node and React SDKs.

-This command scans your files for the DevCycle varible passed in through [KEY] and replaces the `useVariableValue` method calls along with all refrences of the variable with the new value.
+This command scans your files for the DevCycle variable passed in through [KEY] and replaces the `useVariableValue` method calls along with all references of the variable with the new value.
 Used for removing the feature flag at the end of its lifecycle

 ```
 USAGE